This article looks at how business intelligence (BI) tools help sales departments to work more effectively and increase revenues.

-Business intelligence (BI) tools have already become a crucial part of all successful businesses across many industries.
-Depending on their business needs and available financing, different companies choose different types of BI – some get full enterprise-level solutions while others get customizable self-service BI for certain departments only.
+BI tools have already become a crucial part of all successful businesses across many industries.
+Depending on their business needs and available financing, different companies choose different types of BI.
+Some get full enterprise-level solutions while others get customizable self-service BI for certain departments only.

-Over the next several articles, we’ll take a closer look at different departments within companies in which BI is used and discuss how advanced analytics can benefit them.
+Over the next several articles, we’ll take a closer look at different departments within companies in which BI is used.
+We will discuss how advanced analytics can benefit the different departments.
 As the sales department arguably plays the most important role in any organization, we’ll start from there.

 Modern sales is a combination of effective communication, product knowledge, trust and persuasion.
-Although a BI solution by itself isn’t going to make a sale, it can act as a valuable support system and provide salesmen with insights and analytics that would give them an edge over competitors.
+Although a BI solution by itself isn’t going to make a sale, it can act as a valuable support system.
+BI can also provide salesmen with insights and analytics that would give them an edge over competitors.
 Below are five ways how BI can help sales departments:

 1. Identify higher-profit customers and focus on them

-Having built more accurate profiles of their most profitable customers, businesses can come up with strategies to acquire new customers with similar profiles and needs as their existing leading customers.
-By focusing on the needs of high-value customers, companies can also improve existing account management strategies, providing their more profitable customers with better deals and service.
+Businesses can build more accurate profiles of their most profitable customers.
+After that, they can come up with strategies to acquire new customers with similar profiles and needs as their existing leading customers.
+Then, companies may focus on the needs of high-value customers and filter out those who need better account strategies.
+This will lead to more profitable customers with better deals and services.

 2. Improve customers list

 Once BI helps to better understand a company’s client portfolio, the company can start working on its lower value customers.
 There are often those low-value customers which salespeople can either try to replace by acquiring other, more suitable and active customers or work on re-engaging them.
 Sometimes these low value accounts are simply those accounts that were neglected or forgotten at some points.
 Upon identifying them, one may try to re-build relationships with them.
 See how a company can better serve to their particular needs that may have been ignored in the past.

 3. Sell more to existing customers